 As online transactions grow more popular every year, the finance and banking industry faces increasingly complex identity theft and fraud loss cases.
 AI can bring financial cybersecurity to the next level, as systems using deep learning technologies are able to analyze patterns and spot suspicious behavior and potential fraud.

 In healthcare, AI can provide tremendous help in analyzing complex medical data such as X-rays, CT scans, and different screenings and tests.
 Using the patient’s data and external knowledge sources such as clinical research, medical professionals can build a personalized treatment path for everyone.

-Artificial intelligence is probably the most widely-known for its application in the etail/retail industry.
+Artificial intelligence and machine learning is probably the most widely-known for its application in the etail/retail industry.
 Conversation intelligence software helps companies interact with customers and follow up leads by analyzing and segmenting sales calls using speech recognition and natural language processing.
 Chatbots and virtual customer assistants allow retail companies to run a 24/7 customer service and answer basic questions without the involvement of human staff.

 Technology companies don’t solely build AI solutions; they also utilize it.
 Moreover, tech giants such as Google, Apple, and IBM are known to acquire smaller AI companies to gain a competitive advantage.

 As they frequently have products that can be hard to understand for the average layperson, chatbots and virtual customer assistants using speech recognition and natural language processing are indispensable for tech companies.

 There are countless implementations of AI in the tech industry, and its prevalence continues to rise.

 Artificial intelligence is also about to disrupt the field of higher education.
 Most importantly, it makes possible personalized learning that tailors educational content to the needs of each individual student.
 Data analytics help implement adaptive learning programs by allowing educators to collect and analyze data about the performance and learning style of each student and constantly adjust the learning material according to their progress.